SEI-AMS/speech-server/README.md

 # speech-server
 Test server: Speech Recognition Server based on Sphinx

+speech-server is a test example of a server for speech recognition.
+After building speech-server it has to be added to the Cloudlet Server as a Service VM.
+Instructions for creating, adding and testing a Service VM are available at https://github.com/SEI-AMS/pycloud/wiki/Service-VMs.

+speech-server is a basically a wrapper to the Sphinx speech recognition software developed at Carnegie Mellon University.
+The Sphinx libraries are required in order to build the test speech server.

 Cloudlets are discoverable, generic, stateless servers located in single-hop proximity of mobile devices, that can operate in disconnected mode and are virtual-machine (VM) based to promote flexibility, mobility, scalability, and elasticity.
 In our implementation of cloudlets, applications are statically partitioned into a very thin client that runs on the mobile device and a computation-intensive Server that runs inside a Service VM.
 Read more about cloudlets at http://sei.cmu.edu/mobilecomputing/research/tactical-cloudlets/.